The evolution of the Canadian Student Leadership Association

 The association also provides help for those advisors who are seeking assistance, ideas, and the like so that they can become more effective in their responsibilities.
 Connections are made through the newsletter, Above and Beyond, as well as electronic e-bulletins to members.
 Also, CSLA directors make regular presentations at provincial and regional conferences expanding the knowledge base of advisors.

 CSLA has developed print resources starting with the CASAA Student Activity Sourcebook made available at the Kitchener conference of 1992, and these materials as well as others are made available through direct sales at conferences and the online store.
-Five scholarships are now offered annually to celebrate and support the efforts of student leaders across the country.
+Thirteen scholarships are now offered annually to celebrate and support the efforts of student leaders across the country.

 It was at the 28th CSLC in Weyburn, Saskatchewan, that the name of the association was changed from the Canadian Association of Student Activity Advisors (CASAA) to the Canadian Student Leadership Association (CSLA).
 The name was changed to better suit the association’s present practices of student leadership in Canada.